Track & Trace

 Currently, in this country there is NO functioning app used for contact tracing.

-The Contact Tracing Service is NOT a vaccination programme - there is no vaccine and having a vaccine is voluntary.
+The Contact Tracing Service is NOT a vaccination programme - having a vaccine is voluntary but it is advisable to have it if offered it, particularly if you or your family are considered vulnerable.

 Information about the Contact Tracing Scheme by Westminster Council can be found: